What Is a Stealth Startup? Why Some Founders Stay Quiet Before Launch

 Working quietly allows mistakes to go unnoticed.
 It gives teams time to focus on building instead of performing.
 Another strong reason is privacy.
 Some founders do not want their names or business goals highlighted until they are ready.

-Stealth Startup vs Public Launch: What’s the Real Difference
+Stealth Startup vs Public Launch

 Who Should Consider Going Stealth